Easy Ways to Detect Air Leaks

 - Attic doors or hatches

 - Cable and phone lines

 If you find air leaks throughout your home, use the Department of Energy’s tips for sealing leaks.

 Outside your house

 - Examine exterior corners, making sure the two sides match up exactly and there are no gaps

 - See if there are cracks or holes around outdoor water faucets

 - Make sure siding is aligned accurately with windows and chimneys

 - Search for gaps where siding or bricks meet your foundation

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
-Experts can complete a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
-Contact Strogen's Service Experts Heating & Air Conditioning in Rochester for a professional energy assessment at 603-923-4570.
+A DIY energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, hire a professional.
+Experts can complete a comprehensive energy assessment, including a blower door test that can help detect major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+Contact Strogen's Service Experts in Rochester for a professional energy assessment at 603-923-4570.